Jason-Constant/Lite-Machines-TMC1000-ReWork/README.md

 Some of the optional parts in the list include parts that were reused from the old components, but knowing that some may not want to take apart the old machines, the parts we reused are included in the list.

-Step 1: This project was designed to be ran off of a RaspberryPi 4 Model B (8GB), as well as the free operating system Raspbian.
+Step 1: This project was designed to be run off of a RaspberryPi 4 Model B (8GB), as well as the free operating system Raspbian.
 To download Raspbian follow RaspberryPi's official download tutorial at: https://www.raspberrypi.org/documentation/installation/installing-images/

 Step 2:
-        If you chose the optional TouchScreen Display, connect the display to the RaspberryPi.
+        If you choose the optional TouchScreen Display, connect the display to the RaspberryPi.
 Else connect the RPI to a touchscreen display, or any display as well as a keyboard and mouse.

-Steps 1 and 2 can be bypassed if you decided to use a desktop computer to run Plant CNC.
+Steps 1 and 2 can be bypassed if you decide to use a desktop computer to run Plant CNC.

 Step 3: After setting up the RPI (RaspberryPI) with raspbian access the internet and download and start up the Planet CNC software at: https://planet-cnc.com/software/ or by searching "Planet CNC Software"

 Step 4: Connect the Planet CNC MK3/4 controller Via usb

-Setp 5: Purchase and activate the Planet CNC License in order to use and controller with the hardware.
+Step 5: Purchase and activate the Planet CNC License in order to use and controller with the hardware.

 Step 6: Now that we have the software setup and activated, we will start working on the hardware and wiring things to work.
 Using the "Hardware Manuals" folder set your subdivision and current settings on the stepper driver, based off of the stepper motors you are using.